Security Camera Installation Guides v2 - NVR IPCAMERA SECURITY

 Long Distance Wireless

-Military-Grade Long-Range Wifi Solution are used when attempting to send wireless IP Camera data more than 100 feet (and up to 3 Miles).
+Military-Grade Long-Range Wifi Solution are used when attempting to send wireless IP Camera video data more than 100 feet (and up to 3 Miles).
 These products will require a professional wireless technician on location.

 Part 4